hayaa123/LTUC-website-documentation/documents/block_types.md

 4- in call to action field you can either choose a page from Button page or add a link to Button URL.

-5- in te button text you can add the text that you want your link to be embedded in. for example: Read more.
+5- in the button text you can add the text that you want your link to be embedded in. for example: Read more.

 ### notes :

-- to add more slides you can click in the ( + ) sympole below the current. slide.
+- to add more slides you can click in the ( + ) symbol below the current. slide.

 - also you can order them by the ( ^ ) and or the down arrow.